 “Mum, Dad.
 I have something to tell you… I’m leaving to go travelling.”

-Saving for a round the world trip?
+Saving for an around the world trip?
 Want to take a GAP year after school?
 Want to travel after graduating from university and taking your first steps on the career ladder?
 Randomly want to fulfil your dream to travel?

 That doesn’t mean you should ignore the reactions of others though, especially from those that mean well, like your parents.
 So, how to tell your parents you are going travelling?
 I’ve been lucky that my parents have been very supportive.
 I’ve always undertaken much smaller travel stints before and they saw my big one looming, which meant it wasn’t so much of a shock of them.